Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Methods

 where $\eta_m$ captures a model-specific baseline robustness (how far a model can typically go in a serial chain) $\nu_d$ captures a domain-level baseline shift (how models generally perform within a domain), and $\varepsilon_{djsm}$ denotes unobserved "failure" shocks.
 Given the structure of the error terms, $B_{djsm}$, is log-logistic, the survival probability has a closed form (\cite{bennett1983loglogistic, kiefer1988economic}).
 In particular:

 where, as above, $\Lambda(z)=1/(1+e^{-z})$.
-Eq. \eqref{eq:seriallogit} corresponds to Eq. \eqref{eq:logit_reg}, where we define: $\alpha_{md}=\frac{\eta_m+\nu_d-\log_{10}N_{0d}}{\sigma}$ and $\beta_d=-\frac{\gamma_d}{\sigma}$, and provides a micro-founded rational for our estimation approach (and the estimation approach used in other work, such as \cite{kwa2025measuring}).\footnote{ The same "first fatal error" framing yields a complementary log--log specification under a different assumption on how failures accumulate.
+Eq. \eqref{eq:seriallogit} corresponds to Eq. \eqref{eq:logit_reg}, where we define: $\alpha_{md}=\frac{\eta_m+\nu_d-\log_{10}N_{0d}}{\sigma}$ and $\beta_d=-\frac{\gamma_d}{\sigma}$, and provides a micro-founded rational for our estimation approach (and the estimation approach used in other work, such as \cite{kwa2025measuring}).
+Through the lens of Eq. \ref{eq:seriallogit}, differences in estimated logistic slope coefficients (as reported in Table \ref{table:jobfamily_slopes}), result from differences in the extent to which tasks within a domain (job family) are sequentially coupled.
+If longer tasks become more sequentially coupled, the slope coefficients become steeper (more negative).
+Shifts in the curve, on the other hand, are explained by model-specific capabilities ($\eta_m$) in solving coupled serial steps and domain-specific characteristics ($\nu_d$).

+\paragraph{Alternative functional form: complementary log-log.} The same "first fatal error" framing that we use to motivate the logistic relationship yields a complementary log--log specification under a different assumption on how failures accumulate.
 If fatal errors arrive along serial exposure according to a Poisson process (constant hazard) or more generally a Weibull model (\cite{weibull1951statistical}), then $p(T)=\Pr(Y=1\mid T)=\exp\{-C\,T^{\kappa}\}$ for constants $C,\kappa>0$, implying $\log(-\log p(T))=\log C+\kappa\log T$.
 This corresponds to a complementary log--log link in grouped-duration survival models (\cite{jenkins1995easy,prentice1978regression}).
-In Appendix Figure \ref{fig:time_vs_success_log_vs_cloglog} we re-estimate our main specification using this alternative link and obtain a qualitatively similar duration slope, suggesting a flat relationship between LLM performance and task duration.} Through the lens of Eq. \ref{eq:seriallogit}, differences in estimated logistic slope coefficients (as reported in Table \ref{table:jobfamily_slopes}), result from differences in the extent to which tasks within a domain (job family) are sequentially coupled.
-If longer tasks become more sequentially coupled, the slope coefficients become steeper (more negative).
-Shifts in the curve, on the other hand, are explained by model-specific capabilities ($\eta_m$) in solving coupled serial steps and domain-specific characteristics ($\nu_d$).
+In Appendix Figure \ref{fig:time_vs_success_log_vs_cloglog} we re-estimate our main specification using this alternative link and obtain a qualitatively similar duration slope, suggesting a flat relationship between LLM performance and task duration.
+Similarly, in Appendix Figure \ref{start_prob_projection_logit_vs_cloglog}, we show that our predictions on future AI capabilities are similar under the alternative complementary log-log specification.

-\paragraph{Release-date shifts in model robustness.} A parsimonious extension of this framework is to allow the location of the model-robustness distribution to drift with model release date.
+\paragraph{Release-date shifts in model robustness.} A parsimonious extension of logistic regression framework is to allow the location of the model-robustness distribution to drift with model release date.
 For the subset of frontier models used in the time-series analysis, suppose:

 where $R_m$ denotes model release date and $\rho$ captures how the distribution of $\log_{10} B_{djsm}$ shifts over time.
 A one-unit increase in $R_m$ raises $\log_{10} B_{djsm}$ by $\rho$, implying a multiplicative increase of $10^\rho$ in the typical sustainable serial horizon.
 Substituting Eq.~\eqref{eq:eta_release} into Eq.~\eqref{eq:logB} yields: